 For the Sandwich

-- Now assemble sandwich by smearing 1 tbsp of thousand island onto a slice of bread.
+- Now assemble sandwich by smearing 1 tablespoon of thousand island onto a slice of bread.
 Then top with 2 slices swiss cheese, all of the turkey, the sauerkraut (making sure that it’s as dry as possible to keep the sandwich from getting soggy) the remaining two slices of swiss cheese.

-- Add ½ tbsp of butter to a nonstick frying pan over medium heat and smear it around so it melts.
+- Add ½ tablespoon of butter to a nonstick frying pan over medium heat and smear it around so it melts.
 Place the sandwich on top of the melted butter and cover with a lid.
 Let the sandwich cook for a few minutes then remove the lid once it’s golden brown on the bottom and the bottom layer of cheese has started to melt.

 - Remove the sandwich, add the remaining butter and flip the sandwich over on top of the melted butter.
 Cook for a few more minutes or until both sides are golden brown and the cheese has melted.